Designations Congruent with Things: Chapter 26

 The wine.

-“You are a terrible human being,” Hermann says through gritted teeth.
-“I can’t believe that you allowed me forget the wine as some kind of social experiment.”
+“You’re a terrible human being,” Hermann says through gritted teeth.
+“I can’t believe you allowed me to forget the wine as some kind of social experiment.

-Hermann feels somewhat mollified by the fact that they will not be arriving empty-handed.
-“Please do not pick a fight about NP complete problems with the chair of the Mathematics Department.
+Hermann feels somewhat mollified by the fact they’ll not be arriving empty-handed.
+“Please do not pick a fight about NP-complete problems with the chair of the Mathematics Department.
 He happens to be the person who secured you your standing offer from UC Berkeley Neuroscience,” he reminds Newton.
-“As I have informed you.
-Many times.”

 “I’m just interested,” Newton says petulantly, as LHC draws to its idiosyncratic end.